-Your Directors reaffirm their continued commitment to good corporate governance practices.
-Duringthe year under review your Company was in compliance with theprovisions relating to corporate governance as provided under the Listing Regulations.
-Thecompliance report is provided in the Corporate Governance section of the Annual Report andthe auditor's certificate on compliance with theconditions of corporate governance of theListing Regulations is provided in Annexure II to this Report.
+Your Directors reaffirm their commitment to good corporate governance practices.
+Duringthe year under review your Company was compliant with the provisions relating tocorporate governance.
+The compliance report is provided in the Corporate Governancesection of this Integrated Annual Report.
+The Auditor's Certificate on compliance with theconditions of corporate governance forming part of the Securities and Exchange Board ofIndia (Listing Obligations and Disclosure Requirements) Regulations 2015 ("ListingRegulations") is provided in Annexure II of this Report.

 EMPLOYEE STOCK OPTION SCHEMES

 The Nomination Remuneration and Compensation Committee ("the NRC Committee")allotted 17449 equity shares of Rs.10 each of your Company upon exercise of stock optionsand Restricted Stock Units ("RSUs") by the grantees.